 As a family of God, we love to learn and learn to love

 In God's family, we grow and learn in love, hope and faith.

 Christ is at the heart of St Ambrose and is the model and inspiration for our children, staff, parents, parish and wider community.
 We encourage all to grow in the love of God and His creation, recognising that we are all made in the image and likeness of God.

-Learning is underpinned by BIG Questions to raise awareness and develop critical thinkers who become inspired to make a difference and change the world and be able to live as global responsible citizens.
-Catholic Social Teaching is based on the belief that God has a plan to build his kingdom of peace, love and justice; this requires actions based on understanding of need.
+Learning is underpinned by BIG Questions to raise awareness and develop critical thinkers who become inspired to make a difference and change the world and be able to live as globally responsible citizens.
+Catholic Social Teaching is based on the belief that God has a plan to build his kingdom of peace, love and justice; this requires actions based on an understanding of need.
 The curriculum is mapped with relevant and meaningful responses to local and international issues.
-The intent of our curriculum therefore, is to grow advocates for change.
+The intent of our curriculum, therefore, is to grow advocates for change.